What causes chest pain and when to consult a heart doctor

-How can being more tuned in to our bodies prevent chest pain?
+How can being in tune with our bodies prevent chest pain?

-Paul: Exercise is a great way to determine whether chest pain could be arising from the heart.
+Exercise is also a great way to determine whether chest pain could be arising from the heart or not.
 If somebody experiences chest pain or pressure with a predictable level of physical activity, such as walking up a flight of stairs, and the pain resolves with rest, it is likely to be due to a narrowing in a coronary artery.

-Shah: If the chest pain is due to a blockage in one of the arteries of the heart, it is usually treated in one of three ways - medication, a stent or artery bypass surgery.
+If the chest pain is due to a blockage in one of the arteries of the heart, it is usually treated in one of three ways: 1) medication, 2) a stent, or 3) artery bypass surgery.
 Medications, often our first choice, that lower the blood pressure, lower cholesterol, and relieve the pain from the stenosis can be the mainstay of therapy.

 However, if the blockages are severe or if the pain is not relieved with medications, a patient may benefit from a stent, which is a tiny tube of metal mesh that helps ensure adequate blood flow through the artery.
 In cases where the blockages are quite severe or in locations that cannot be treated with stents, then we are led to the third option, which is coronary artery bypass surgery.
 In this case, a surgeon will use the patient's own arteries or veins to bypass the blockage.

-Paul: At UChicago Medicine, we can treat chest pain that is due to narrowed or blocked coronary arteries – and insert coronary stents – with a minimally invasive procedure called a coronary angiogram or a cardiac catheterization.
+At the University of Chicago Medicine, we can treat chest pain that is due to narrowed or blocked coronary arteries – and insert coronary stents – with a minimally invasive procedure called a coronary angiogram or a cardiac catheterization.
 A small catheter, about the size of a spaghetti noodle, is threaded through a large artery in the wrist or groin, and the coronary arteries are seen under X-ray after a small amount of dye is injected.

 What technologies are available to patients at UChicago Medicine?

-Nathan: UChicago Medicine specialists offer some of the broadest array of advanced cardiovascular diagnostic tests and treatments available anywhere in Chicago, ranging from simple medical therapies to the most advanced multi-disciplinary treatments delivered by groups of cardiovascular specialists and surgeons who work using an integrated heart team approach.
+UChicago Medicine specialists offer some of the broadest array of advanced cardiovascular diagnostic tests and treatments available anywhere in the region, ranging from simple medical therapies to the most advanced multi-disciplinary treatments delivered by groups of cardiovascular specialists and surgeons who work using an integrated heart team approach.